googlemaps/extended-component-library/src/place_overview/README.md

 ![](./doc_src/place-overview.png)

-The easiest way to use this component is to start with a Place ID, which can be retreived from various Google Maps APIs or [looked up directly](https://developers.google.com/maps/documentation/javascript/examples/places-placeid-finder?utm_source=github&utm_medium=documentation&utm_campaign=&utm_content=web_components).
+The easiest way to use this component is to start with a Place ID, which can be retrieved from various Google Maps APIs or [looked up directly](https://developers.google.com/maps/documentation/javascript/examples/places-placeid-finder?utm_source=github&utm_medium=documentation&utm_campaign=&utm_content=web_components).

 This component is designed to display any provided buttons for custom